 - 1. Provide materials that adequately describe the program's curricular and professional goals from the past five to seven years and the plans for achieving those goals, including those where partial progress may have already been achieved. - 2.
-Relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate for this section.
+Relevant data and information from surveys, focus groups, and other feedback methods and any additional institutional data that is appropriate for this section.

-- 59. Describe the program's goals and action steps toward building the profession of Child and Youth Care.
-Explain how these have changed or stayed the same over the past five to seven years. - 60.
-Explain how relevant individuals or groups are involved in goal setting.
-Identify who is involved, at what times, and the nature of their participation. - 61.
-Describe how progress toward goals previously set by the program are being measured or documented.

-- 62. What are the strengths and challenges for growth and development of the planning, implementation, and evaluation of the program goals? - 63.
+- 62. Describe the program's goals and action steps toward building the profession of Child and Youth Care.
+Explain how these have changed or stayed the same over the past five to seven years. - 63.
+Explain how relevant individuals or groups are involved in goal setting at the program level.
+Identify who is involved, when, and the nature of their participation. - 64.
+Describe how progress toward goals previously set by the program are being measured or documented. - 65.
+What are the strengths and challenges for growth and development of the planning, implementation, and evaluation of the program goals? - 66.
 How do the program goals address the needs of the local CYC community and the larger CYC professional community?
 How does the program demonstrate leadership on professional discourse within the professional CYC community?
-Provide specific examples. - 64.
+Provide specific examples. - 67.
 Comment on the alignment between the program's goals relative to changes and trends in CYC practice and community needs.
-Provide specific examples over the past five to seven years. - 65.
-Reflect on relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate in this section.
+Provide specific examples over the past five to seven years. - 68.
+Reflect on relevant data and information from surveys, focus groups, and other feedback methods and any additional institutional data that is appropriate in this section.